On S-Finite Measures and Kernels: Radon-Nikod ym

 where we decompose $f(x,-)$ as a countable sum $\sum_{i\in\naturals}w_i \chi_{V_i}$ of characteristic functions of measurable subsets $V_i$ of $V$.
 As $V_i\in \Sigma_U$, we have $\nu(x,V_i)=0\textnormal{ or }\infty$. \end{proof}

-It is easy to see that such Radon-Nikod\'ym derivatives have a uniqueness property, if they exist, which justifies the notation $\dif \nu'/\dif \nu$.
-For that purpose, let us say that two kernels $k,l$ from $X$ to $Y$ are \emph{almost everywhere $\infty$-equal} with respect to some measure $\mu$ on $X$ if
+It is easy to see that such Radon-Nikod\'ym derivatives have a uniqueness property, if they exist; this justifies the notation $\dif \nu'/\dif \nu$.
+For this purpose, let us say that two kernels $k,l$ from $X$ to $Y$ are \emph{almost everywhere $\infty$-equal} with respect to some measure $\mu$ on $X$ if

 are $\mu$-almost everywhere equal.
 That is, $k$ and $l$ are $\mu$-almost everywhere equal on $X\setminus \infty[\mu]$ and $ \kact{k}{ \infty}$ and $\kact{l}{ \infty}$ are $\mu$-almost everywhere equal on $\infty[\mu]$.